Stuycs-K/final-project-10-chea-jobind/WORKLOG.md

 ### 2023-05-24

-Wrote Zombie movement code using PVectors.
+Wrote Zombie position code using PVectors.
 Zombies can now attack plants when the cooldown is ready.

+### 2023-05-25

+Animated Zombie movement